 Make the Miso Broth:

-- In a small bowl whisk together the hot veggie stock with the ginger, miso and tamari (+ dulse flakes if using) into the hot veggie stock until combined.
+- In a small bowl whisk together the hot veggie stock with the ginger, miso and tamari (+ dulse flakes if using).
 Set aside until needed.

-- Preheat a medium soup pot over low flame and saute the onion in a drizzle of oil, or for WFPB + Plantricious compliance a splash of water or veggie stock until translucent.
+- Preheat a medium soup pot over low flame and saute the onion in a drizzle of oil until translucent.
+(Use water for WFPB + Plantricious compliance).

-- Stir in turmeric and the harissa and cook a few more minutes then stir in the garlic.
+- Stir in the turmeric and the harissa and cook a few more minutes and stir in the garlic.
 Saute for about 20 seconds until fragrant.
-At this point you can add the mushrooms and saute a couple more minutes or reserve to add them fresh straight into the broth before serving.
+Add the mushrooms and cook a few more minutes until wilted.

-- Add the coconut milk and bring to a gentle simmer then add the miso veggie broth.
+- Add the coconut milk and bring to a gentle simmer then stir in the miso veggie broth.
 Taste and adjust seasonings with more tamari or a pinch of sea salt.
 Add the tofu and remove from heat.
 Allow it to absorb the flavors from the broth while you make the noodles.

 Cook the Noodles:

 - Meanwhile bring a pot of water to a boil and cook the ramen noodles until al dente.
 To be on the safe side only boil them until they start to separate from the others, just a little too long and they will be overcooked.
 Best to use a noodle you love and are familiar with here.

-- Add the noodles to the coconut broth and serve hot garnished with fresh cilantro and lime wedges on the side.
+- Drain and rinse then add the noodles to the coconut broth.
+Serve hot garnished with fresh cilantro and lime wedges on the side.
 Optional: Add red chili peppers for heat.

 - Ramen is a noodle soup dish of Chinese origin that is now one of the most popular dishes in Japan.